Sandbox Quick Start¶

 The pip install command will download the TRAC runtime package for Python from PyPi.
 If you are behind a corporate firewall, you may need to use a web proxy and/or point at a Nexus server hosted inside your network.

 The sandbox deployment comes with some example configuration to use as a starting point.
+Below is a quick walk through of the major sections and what they all do, for a standalone sandbox most of these settings can be left as they are, with just the locations of key resources to be filled in.
 Before editing these configuration files, it is recommended to take a copy as a backup, in case you need to refer to it later.

-The configuration also contains an example for using local data storage.
-You need to specify a path.
+The sample configuration contains one storage bucket, you just need to specify a path.

-Pay particular attention to the storage key, which is ACME_SALES_DATA in this example.
-The storage key is a unique identifier for a storage location, you may want to give it a meaningful name, for example relating to your project or business division.
+Pay particular attention to the bucket key, which is STORAGE1 in this example.
+The bucket key is a unique identifier for a storage location, you may want to give it a meaningful name, for example relating to your project or business division.

-The example config contains the TRAC repository as an example, you should replace this with your own model repository and choose a meaningful repository key.
+The repositories section let’s you configure model repositories, that TRAC will access to load models into the platform.
+The sample config includes the TRAC repository as an example, you should replace this with your own model repository and choose a meaningful repository key.
 You can add multiple repositories if required, so long as each one has a unique key.

 The last thing you need to add in the platform config is an executor.
 The example config is already set up with a local executor, so you just need to add the path for the VENV you built in the deployment step.